 For related coursework in Data Visualization, students may look to offerings in the MALS concentration in Digital Humanities, the certificate program in Film Studies, and the doctoral programs in English, Theatre, History, and Economics.

-GC and other CUNY faculty associated with this track:
+GC and other CUNY faculty associated with this concentration:

 Visit the GC Mina Rees Library's Liberal Studies Research Guide.